JakobGruen/ResumeTailor-API/README.md

 # ResumeTailor-API

+> **Note**: This project is the backend API for [ResumeTailor](https://github.com/JakobGruen/ResumeTailor), a complete resume tailoring application.
+While this API is fully functional and can be used standalone, it's primarily designed to serve as the backend for the main ResumeTailor frontend application.

 ResumeTailor-API is an intelligent resume tailoring API that leverages Large Language Models (LLMs) to automatically adapt your resume for specific job applications.
 Built as a RESTful web service, it extracts job requirements from job descriptions, tailors your resume content to match, and generates professional cover letters, all while maintaining accuracy and relevance.

 ## ✨ Features